Structure and Bonding in Organic Compounds

 Atoms and Molecules

-Organic compounds consist of carbon, hydrogen, and various other elements.
-Atoms bond together to form molecules, with carbon serving as the backbone of most organic molecules.
+Organic compounds consist primarily of carbon, hydrogen, and often other elements like oxygen, nitrogen, sulfur, and halogens.
+Atoms bond together to form molecules, with carbon serving as the backbone of most organic molecules due to its ability to form four covalent bonds.

 Types of Bonds

-In organic compounds, atoms are held together by covalent bonds, which involve the sharing of electrons between atoms.
+In organic compounds, atoms are held together primarily by covalent bonds, which involve the sharing of electrons between atoms.
+These can be single, double, or triple bonds, influencing the molecule's shape and reactivity.

 Molecular Geometry